albar965/littlenavmap-manual/en/MENUS.md

 The airway network of Flight Simulator is not complete \(the north Atlantic tracks are missing for example - these change daily\), therefore calculation across large ocean areas can fail.

-Create the airway manually as a workaround or use an online planning tool to obtain a "route string" and use the `New Flight Plan from String` option to create the flight plan.
+Create the airway manually as a workaround or use an online planning tool to obtain a route string and use the `New Flight Plan from String` option to create the flight plan.

 This calculation can also be used to create a flight plan snippet between any kind of waypoint.